 Behavioral Strategy Discipline Charter

-This charter defines the discipline as you are building it: Fit‑first, field‑validated, and measured in behaviors, not proxies, not press‑release science.
+This charter defines the discipline: Fit‑first, field‑validated, and measured in behaviors, not proxies or press‑release science.

 Tenets